maenu/method-nullability-plugin/README.md

 * Go to Windows -> Preferences -> Method Nullability.
 * Enable Eclipse annotation-based null analysis in menu 'Errors/Warnings'.
 * Generate EEA files and javadoc database: Specify a CSV file (to start with, use sample 'inter-intra_small.csv') and a EEA destination folder (workspace location).
 Optionally specify an artifactId (e.g. httpclient) if you want to only generate EEA files for a specific set of libraries.
+* NB: The javadoc database is created in the .metadata folder of the current workspace.
 * Modify the max. and min. nullability thresholds as you prefer.

 ## Development and Test setup